NBA Rumors: Andre Drummond To Hornets For Monk, Williams, Kidd-Gilchrist & Draft Pick, Per ‘Bleacher Report’

 As the Detroit Pistons continue to struggle in the 2019-20 NBA season, rumors have started to swirl around All-Star center Andre Drummond who is expected to be one of the hottest commodities on the trade market before the 2020 February NBA trade deadline.
-Once the Pistons officially make him available on the trading block, several NBA teams who are in dire need of a frontcourt boost would likely express a strong interest in adding Drummond to their roster, including the rebuilding Charlotte Hornets.
+Once the Pistons officially make him available on the trading block, several NBA teams who are in dire need of a frontcourt boost would likely express a strong interest in adding Drummond to their roster, including rebuilding the Charlotte Hornets.

 The Hornets may be at the bottom of the Eastern Conference right now, but they are currently one of the most exciting teams in the league, thanks to their young and talented core of PJ Washington, Miles Bridges, Terry Rozier, and Devonte Graham.
 Zach Buckley of Bleacher Report believes that adding a player of Drummond’s caliber to the Hornets’ collection of “high-ceiling prospects” could make them a team to watch out for in the Eastern Conference in the near future.